groupe-sii/ogham/README.md

 ## Maven integration

-Add the dependency to your pom.xml:
+To include the library in your project, you just have to include the dependency to your pom.xml:
 ```xml
   ...
 	<dependencies>